 4. Got some good and some bad notes.

-5. Let it sit for a couple years as I went onto other projects.
+5. Let the story sit for a couple years as I went onto other projects.

 7. Poured over the hundreds of photographs and documents and books and interview transcripts collected on those two trips.
-I couldn't get myself to commit to a novel and there was no way all the juicy discoveries could be included in a screenplay.
-Frustrating.
+Before I committed to writing the novel, I experienced frustration because all the good stuff I was discovering would not fit into a screenplay.

 8. Made another revision of the screenplay and pitched it a few time.
 No takers.